immasei/food-tracker-go/README.md

 All npm modules should be installed in project's `food` directory.

 We use Google Firebase cloud service.
 You can use ours, or configure yours.
-We provide configure guide in the later part.
+We provide configure guide in the later part [here](#google-firebase-service).

 After congiguration, you can start by: